ex0dus-0x/ex0dus-0x.github.io/_posts/2020-09-13-boa-reversing.md

         >>   24 RETURN_VALUE
 ```

 Given such a simple instruction set and a constrained runtime, it is no surprise that the tooling for decompiling bytecode files is very precise.
 The most commonly used decompiler for bytecode today is `uncompyle6`, which has been well-maintained for most Python versions.
-Here it is in action decompiling the compiled bytecode for **boa**'s `SASTEngine` implementation:
+Here it is in action decompiling sample source code.
+Notice that unlike most of the decompilers we work with that only approximate behavior, `uncomplye6` is able to fully recover all syntax, even the comment annotations themselves:

 ```python
 $ pip install uncomyple6